fhlab/scRNAseq_inducedETX/README.md

 **c) Running zUMIs to produce count matrices**

 The [zUMIs pipeline](https://github.com/sdparekh/zUMIs) was ran using the script run_zumis.sh for each of the samples.
-To convert the resulting produced dgecounts.rds files to txt matrices counting both intronic and exonic UMI counts using the extract_inex_matrix.R file
+To convert the resulting produced dgecounts.rds files to txt matrices counting both intronic and exonic UMI counts using the extract_inex_matrix.R file.
+The Ensembl names were then converted to gene names using the